 Over the past few years, we have seen considerable advances in AI, which are becoming a regular part of our daily lives, from virtual assistants and chatbots to healthcare and diagnostic tools.
 Meanwhile, tech companies have continued to work behind the scenes to improve artificial intelligence (AI) technology.
-Now, Chinese scientists have developed a new computing architecture that could lead to more efficient and advanced AI models and potentially even artificial general intelligence (AGI) in the not-so-distant future.
+Chinese scientists have now developed a new computing architecture that could lead to more efficient and advanced AI models and potentially even artificial general intelligence (AGI) in the future.
 As a producer of and firm believer in the potential of carbon nanotubes (CNTs), it comes as no surprise to us that CNTs are at the beating heart of this major technological transformation!

 A CNT Based AI Chip